bravegrumpy/bravegrumpy.website.ruby.blog/README.md

 ## Change-Log
 ### 2022
+#### December 14<sup>th</sup>
+- [ ] I hope to refactor so that Huetopia is my main landing page.
+Otherwise, I might see what I can do about adding another subdomain for Huetopia.
+I don't want to actually trash all of my work, but I also want to hide the majority of the archive from public viewing.
 #### December 11<sup>th</sup>
 -[x] Added in all Huetopia content.
 - [x] Successfully implemented responsive web design.